RaroX0/memorable_rs/README.md

 }
 ```
 ### Derive Macro: `MemoDoc`
-You can use the derive macro to automatically implement the `MemoDoc` trait for your structs.
+You can use the derive macro to implement the `MemoDoc` trait for your structs automatically.
 ```rust
 #[derive(MemoDoc)]
 pub struct MyDocument {